jfeldbrugge/Geometric-Algebra/index.md

 Each hyperplane in $\mathbb{R}^n$, corresponding to a bi-vector yields a geometric subalgebra isomorphic to $\mathbb{G}^2$.
 In this space, we identify the complex numbers $\{a+\textbf{i}\ b\}$.
 Analogously, every three-dimensional hyperspace yields a geometric subalgebra isomorphic to $\mathbb{G}^3$ with a quaternion subalgebra with the complex numbers $\{a + \textbf{i}\ b + \textbf{j}\ c + \textbf{k}\ d \}.$

 ### Geometric calculus
 We now develop calculus in the setting of geometric algebra.
-In both function and vector calculus, we study both scalar- and vector-valued functions, mapping the points in $\mathbb{R}^n$ to either to the real numbers $\mathbb{R}$ or the vectors $\mathbb{R}^n$.
+In both function and vector calculus, we study both scalar- and vector-valued functions, mapping the points in $\mathbb{R}^n$ to either the real numbers $\mathbb{R}$ or the vectors $\mathbb{R}^n$.
 In complex analysis, analytic functions map the points in the complex plane $\mathbb{C}$ to the complex plane $\mathbb{C}$ while satisfying the Cauchy-Riemann equations.
-In calculus, we not only study study these functions but also their rate of change through the derivative, and in particular the  gradient operator
+In calculus, we not only study these functions but also their rate of change through the derivative, and in particular the  gradient operator

 $$\nabla = \textbf{e}_1 \partial_1 + \dots + \textbf{e}_n \partial_n\,.$$

 These notions of change are unified and generalized in geometric calculus.

 #### Two-dimensional plane
-Let's brievely consider the two-dimensional setting with scalar-valued and vector-valued functions.
+Let's briefly consider the two-dimensional setting with scalar-valued and vector-valued functions.
 The gradient operator acting on the real scalar function $f:\mathbb{R}^2\to \mathbb{R}$  yields the standard result

 $$\begin{align}
 \nabla f &=  \partial_1 f \textbf{e}_1 +  \partial_2 f \textbf{e}_2\,.\\